 Fruit-based treats are a healthy whole-food alternative to processed treats.
 You can prepare these ahead of time or make them with kids and party attendees for a fun family activity.
 We love these fruit bat skewers, banana ghosts and tangerine pumpkins, apple witches teeth, and watermelon Jack-O-Lanterns.
 For fruit-based treats that don't require any kitchen time, consider organic juice boxes and fruit leather.

 If you're hosting a get-together, consider the following festive and fun recipes.
-These options are savory, spooky, and packed with healthy, anti-inflammatory ingredients.
+These options are savory, spooky, and packed with healthy ingredients.
 Try these sweet potato Jack-O-Lanterns, rosemary-roasted pepitas, carrot witch's fingers, and rosemary and thyme spiced nuts.

-Chocolate is a powerful superfood, rich in minerals and antioxidants, which makes it the perfect ingredient for healthier Halloween goodies.
+Chocolate is a powerful superfood, rich in minerals and free radical scavengers, which makes it the perfect ingredient for healthier Halloween goodies.
 Cocoa, the basic ingredient in chocolate, is associated with healthy blood pressure, insulin levels and vascular function.
 Anecdotally, chocolate is known to elevate mood and support healthy cognitive function.
 For the greatest health benefit, choose dark chocolate, which contains higher concentrations of cocoa.